yaovicoder/ios-sdk/README.md

 ## License

-NANJFrameworks is available under the MIT license.
+NANJFrameworks is available under the Our license.
 See the LICENSE file for more info.